 We believe that RCI's coverage of multiple brands and its international presence bring some stability to its business.
-For instance, Renault-Nissan alliance car sales sharply decreased in Brazil and Russia in 2015 but were more than offset by strong sales in Europe.
+For instance, Renault-Nissan alliance car sales sharply decreased in South America (-4%) and Eurasia (-5%) in 2016 but were more than offset by strong sales in Europe (+9%).
+The bank launched its activities in Colombia in 2016.
+We expect RCI to continue expanding its activities internationally.

-In addition, the bank was rebranded RCI Bank and Services in February 2016 (versus RCI Banque previously) to emphasize its push into services.
+The bank was rebranded RCI Bank and Services in February 2016 (versus RCI Banque previously) to emphasize its push into services.
+The share of operating noninterest income has increased to 26% of operating revenues in 2016 from 20% in 2012, according to our calculation.
 Developing services aims primarily at boosting customer loyalty to the Renault-Nissan alliance while supporting the bank's profitability.
-It is not a response to the low interest-rate environment to which RCI is more immune than traditional banks given its pricing power, in our view.
-But the increasing share of noninterest-related revenues, notably insurance, supports earnings stability though the cycle, as well as customer loyalty.
+It is not a response to the low interest-rate environment to which RCI is more immune than traditional banks, given its pricing power, in our view.
+But the increasing share of noninterest-related revenues, notably insurance, supports earnings stability through the cycle, as well as customer loyalty.

 We believe that RCI's strategy has been credible and predictable over the past few years.
 RCI is striking a balance between growth and profitability, in our view.
-The bank's return on equity has averaged a strong 18% over the past 10 years and its return on assets hovered between 1.5% and 2% over the same period.
+The bank's return on equity (ROE) has averaged a strong 16% over the past 10 years by our measure and its return on assets hovered between 1.5% and 2% over the same period.
 This indicates the expertise of the bank and the relevance of its strategy, despite the narrowness of its business model.
-As 2016 is the final year of its current strategic plan, RCI will likely announce a new strategic plan early next year.
-We do not expect any major strategic shift given the bank's strong financial performance and continued expansion.